jamesarambam/jamesarambam.github.io/_pages/cv.md

 * Student Travel Scholarship to attend International Conference on Autonomous Agents and Multiagent Systems (AAMAS - 2019), at Montreal, Canada.
 * Student Travel Scholarship to attend International Summer School on Planning and Scheduling, held in conjunction with International Conference on Automated Planning and Scheduling (ICAPS-2018), at Delft, The Netherlands.
 * Fujitsu-SMU Ph.D Student Scholarship - 2017.
-* Institute Gold Medal from National Institute of Technology Durgapur, West Bengal, India for M.Tech.
+* Gold Medal from National Institute of Technology Durgapur, West Bengal, India for M.Tech.
 2014.
 * Scholarship from Ministry of Human Resource Development, Government of India, Fellowship 2012-2014 for pursuing M.Tech(Master).